How do you use tomato cages? Tomatoes get heavy once they bear fruits and need to be supported.

 Cages for your tomatoes can be round, square, pyramids, store-bought, or homemade.

 Whether a new gardener or an old hand, follow along about how to use tomato cages to protect your plants.
+I was struggling with this in the beginning as well.
+I didn’t know when and how to use them properly.

 How To Use Tomato Cages